A Skydiver’s Travel Guide to Illinois

 Gurnee is an easy place stop on your way back to sweet home Chicago.
 There are a ton of restaurants and the enormous, Gurnee Mills Mall if you want to do some shopping.
 If you’re not done with your thrill seeking for the day, you can even stop at Six Flags Great America or Launch Trampoline Park.
 There’s also Great Wolf Lodge and Keylime Cove if you want to hit the waterpark, arcade, or do some indoor rock climbing.
 Convenience and variety makes this a good place for a pit stop.

 Sometimes skydiving can be an all-day activity.
 Other times, (depending on weather) we can get you up to see your city from 14,000 feet and back down again pretty quickly.
 Doing some Chicago skydiving doesn’t have to be the end of a great day, it could be the beginning.
-We recommend taking advantage of your time away from city traffic by checking out some of these amazing places in North Eastern Illinois.
+We recommend taking advantage of your time away from city traffic by checking out some of these amazing places recommended in a skydiver's travel guide to Illinois.
 It’s also a good idea to have a contingency plan in the event of bad weather.
 Don’t let your day go to waste and don’t just skydive Chicago, explore it!